 Answers

-5. (b) Humans are NOT the only mammals to experience menopause.
-Scientists have discovered four species of toothed whales including Orca and Pilot Whales that undergo a similar phenomenon.
-Orca whales stop reproducing around 40 years but go on to live to 90 years (7).
+- (b) Humans are NOT the only mammals to experience menopause.
+Orca whales stop reproducing around 40 years but can live to 90 years (7).

-10. (d) Lifestyle changes such as improving diet, regular exercise and stopping smoking can improve overall health and wellbeing and make menopause symptoms easier to tolerate (12).
+- (d) Lifestyle changes can improve overall health and wellbeing during menopause (12).

 How did you go?